 About the Artist / Veronica Diament

 I was born in Reno, Nevada where I grew up playing in the Sierra Nevadas.
 From a young age, I knew I was an artist and in all seasons of my life I worked to further my artistic skills.
 I love connecting with people and helping others, so I broadened my understanding of human behavior through the University of Nevada, Reno and received a Bachelors of Social Work in 2010.
 By leveraging all of my education and artistic talents I started working in San Francisco as a staging designer and in-house artist in 2013.
 In 2016 I became a full-time artist.
 My work has been exclusively sold through the San Francisco gallery Hang Art from 2018- 2022.
 My paintings were shown at Art Market San Francisco in 2019.
 I have had the privilege of taking part in several group shows over the years and a solo show in June, 2021 at Hang Art.
 At the end of 2021, Bennett Galleries in Nashville, Tennessee picked up my work.
 Desiring more control of my work, I will hopefully begin selling directly to collectors some time in 2024.

 About the Art /

-Synthesizing Flora is an ongoing body of work dedicated to expressing my visions of plants, color and movement.
+Synthesizing Flora is an ongoing body of work dedicated to expressing my visions of plants, color, movement and landscapes.
 It is a work of pleasure and joy much like that of a garden.
 It's purpose is to bring a sense of life, peace, light, growth and common ground to anywhere it is placed.
-I am constantly finding new plants, seeing new color combinations, and dreaming of composing new pieces of pure joy.
+I am constantly finding new plants and landscapes, seeing new color combinations, and dreaming of composing new pieces.
 It has been my delight to create something beautiful that is growing well beyond what I could have imagined.